finos/open-source-readiness/docs/resources.md

 sidebar_label: Resources
 ---

-Below you can find a list of useful links and resources.
+Below you can find a list of useful links and resources; you can find more on [FINOS Knowledge Base page](https://www.finos.org/knowledge-base)

 ## Similar initiatives
 - [TODO group](https://todogroup.org/)